kayjay33/web-store-stripe/buildNotes.md

 *Eliza's going to work on designing the UI.
 Once that's done we can start implementing it*

+**I need to figure out a hosting platform so that we can host this and other sites

 ## Styling things to fix:

 - Create an "all" option in the category dropdown to refetch all the products